Wright Hassall LLP is a Limited Liability Partnership – Registered in England & Wales No. OC315843

 This policy including the de minimis limit of £20, will be reviewed periodically.

-Complaints regarding this policy and the amount of interest paid should be directed to Rhys Jarman, the Complaints Partner in the Firm or to Nick Abell, the Senior Partner.
+Complaints regarding this policy and the amount of interest paid should be directed to the Complaints Director in the Firm or to, the Senior Partner.
 If this does not result in a satisfactory resolution then clients may refer the matter to the Legal Ombudsman.

 Our regulatory information can be viewed here.